How to Get the Current Date and Time in SQL Server

 AT TIME ZONE 'UTC'

-The accepted input data types are SMALLDATETIME, DATETIME, and DATETIME2, and the output is returned as a DATETIMEOFFSET data type.
+The accepted input types are SMALLDATETIME, DATETIME, and DATETIME2.
+The result is returned as a DATETIMEOFFSET value.

 Formatting the date and time